 Scotch College has been accepting boarders ever since the College started in 1851 and boarders are an integral part of the school community.

-Houses are under the direction of a Head of House, who is a member of the teaching staff and resides in the House with his family.
-Two single members of staff are also resident in each house, with two other staff members living in flats and houses nearby.
-The resident House matron looks after laundry, sewing and basic first aid.
-Overall responsibility for ‘The Hill’ rests with the Dean of Boarding, who meets regularly with the Heads of House.
-In all there are about 20 members of staff providing care and encouragement for boarders.
+Houses are under the direction of a Head of House, who is a member of the teaching staff and resides in the House with their family.
+Two other members of staff are also resident in each house, with two other staff members living in flats and houses nearby.
+The resident House Manager looks after laundry, sewing and basic first aid.
+Overall responsibility for ‘The Hill’ rests with the Dean of Boarding, who also lives onsite with his family.

 Further information about Boarding